mbhangui/pistop/example_config/README.md

 -----|-------
 /etc/exports|Export /home/pi/MDrive for all clients.
 You have to install/enable nfs-server service /etc/fstab|Entry of external SATA disk.
-It uses systemd to mount the disk whenever accessed as /home/pi/MDrive /etc/mpd.conf|This has the music_direcory entry as /var/lib/mpd/MDrive/Music. /var/lib/mpd/MDrive is a symbolic link to /home/pi/MDrive.
+It uses systemd to mount the disk whenever accessed as /home/pi/MDrive /etc/mpd.conf|This has the music_directory entry as /var/lib/mpd/MDrive/Music. /var/lib/mpd/MDrive is a symbolic link to /home/pi/MDrive.
 /lib/systemd/system/svscan.service|Starts svscan service configured in /service /lib/systemd/system/mpd.service|The mpd database service /lib/systemd/system/usb3-poweroff.service|Shuts down the usb3 port when raspberry pi4 is powered off.
 This helps the connected disk to automatically go into standy state